khill42/OSC_IntroHPC/_episodes/12-scheduler.md

 >## Upcoming Changes to the Batch System
 >
 >We are changing our scheduler and resource manager from Torque and Moab to Slurm.
 By the end of 2020, all our systems will use Slurm.
 The concepts described
 >here will still apply, but the commands will change.
-See [Slurm Quick State Guide](https://slurm.schedmd.com/quickstart.html) for more information.
+See [Slurm Quick Start Guide](https://slurm.schedmd.com/quickstart.html) for more information.
 {: .callout}

 ## Running a batch job